sbanik2/PyPhysTree/README.md

 [](https://www.python.org/)
 [](https://github.com/sbanik2/PyPhysTree)

 **PyPhysTree** is a Python framework for high-dimensional, continuous Global Optimization.
-It adapts **Monte Carlo Tree Search (MCTS)**—traditionally used in discrete game theory—for scientific discovery tasks in continuous spaces.
+It adapts **Monte Carlo Tree Search (MCTS)**—traditionally used in discrete applications for scientific discovery tasks in continuous spaces.

-Unlike standard optimizers, PyPhysTree is designed for **"black-box" design problems** where gradients are unavailable, evaluations are expensive (e.g., DFT, FEM), and the landscape is rugged or multimodal.
+PyPhysTree is designed for **"black-box" design problems** where gradients are unavailable, evaluations are expensive (e.g., DFT, FEM), and the landscape is rugged or multimodal.

 -----